-Residential customers are charged on a tiered structure — the more you use, the more you pay.
+Residential customers are charged on a three-tier structure — the more you use, the more you pay.

-The first tier is calculated using your monthly water consumption and the number of days in the billing period for bills dated in January, February and March — when water use is at its lowest.
-Water use during these months is primarily for essential indoor needs, like drinking and bathing.
+Your first tier is calculated using your monthly water consumption and the number of days in the billing period for bills dated in January, February and March — when water use is at its lowest.
+Water use during these months is primarily for essential indoor needs, like drinking, cooking and bathing.

 For residential customers, the minimum allowance for the first tier is 5,000 gallons and the maximum is 15,000 gallons.

 - Your Tier 1 range is shown on the bill as 0-5.

 - You will only be charged for the amount of water used during that billing period.

 - Between 5,000 and 15,000 gallons:

 - Your Tier 1 range is 0 to your average winter consumption shown on your bill.

 - For example, if your average winter consumption is 7,000 gallons, your Tier 1 range is 0-7.

 - Your Tier 1 range is 0-15.